Discrete Compositional Generation via General Soft Operators and Robust Reinforcement Learning: Discrete compositional generation via robust RL

-\looseness=-1 In this subsection, we use the robust MDP notations introduced in \S~\ref{sec:background}.
-For any $s\in\gS$, let $f_s: \Delta_{\gA}\to\bar{\R}$ be a proper convex function, whose convex conjugate $f^*_s$ is known to be proper and convex \citep{bertsekas2009convex}.
+In this subsection, we use the robust MDP notations introduced in \S~\ref{sec:background}.
 The following result provides an explicit mapping between reward-robust MDPs, as defined in ~\eqref{eq:compositional_uncertainty}, and regularized MDPs, through equivalent value functions.